maanas1021552-jpg/SUBLIMED-MaanasCopy/README.md

-# SUBLIME
+# SUBLIMED

-SUBlimated cometary gases in LIME
+SUBlimated Dynamical cometary gases in LIME

 This is the first working version of SUBLIME, a 3D Monte Carlo radiative transfer code for cometary comae, by Martin Cordiner and Miguel de Val Borro (2018).